openlibraryenvironment/address-plugin-generic/README.md

 :warning: This backend setup has an important restriction, in that each address is supposed to be limited to **ONE** of any given type of `AddressLine`.
 The ways in which the various types can be used is expanded on in the standard. :warning:

-### Backend particulars
+### Dealing with deletion registration
-It is worth mentioning here that our backend solution is built in a way such that `POST` requests are cumulative, and so instead of removing a field from a form, we send along the field with a `_delete: true` flag.
-This will likely not be universal, and so you may need to write your own interpreters for the form's output.
+We have built this in so instead of simply omitting a field from a form on deletion, we send the field with a `_delete: true` flag.
+This may not exactly match your backend configuration for dealing with this, and so you may need to write your own interpreters for the form's output.

 ## The plugin
-Each plugin, say `@folio/address-plugin-generic` or `@folio/address-plugin-usa` is named using the ISO standard 3 character country name as found [here](https://www.iban.com/country-codes).
+Each plugin, say `@folio/address-plugin-generic` or `@folio/address-plugin-north-america`, is named for a particular "sensible" domain sharing an address format.
-The plugins comprise of three main parts.
+For example the addresses of the US and Canada are similar, up to field names, and so it makes sense to bundle these together.
+Similarly most of the British Isles share an address format, and so there is a single plugin for those.
+The definition of sensible is really up to whoever is writing the particular plugin, but a good rule of thumb would be to stick within continents at the highest level, and nations at the lowest level.

+A plugin shouldn't have to be smart enough to deal with hundreds of address formats, `address-plugin-africa` is probably too ambitious of a scope, but should be smart enough to deal with changes within a nation, you don't want 4 plugins `address-plugin-foo-north`, `address-plugin-foo-south`, `address-plugin-foo-east`, `address-plugin-foo-west`.
+That should be dealt with internally.

 ### AddressFields
 First and foremost is an `AddressFields` component, which returns a collection of [`final-form`](https://final-form.org/docs/final-form/getting-started) Fields, ready for insertion into an existing `Form`.
 (At some point in the future we may include a basic `Form` wrapper along with `address-utils`, but this is not in place yet).